 - Free or imaginative play, including dressing up, playing house, constructing play structures, role playing, making believe, etc. with natural materials.
 One of the premises of the Waldorf approach is that child's play is the most important part of the morning.
 It is their work.
 Through play, they learn about sharing, risk taking, and resolving conflict.
 They also develop language skills, problem solving abilities.

 - Outdoor play contributes to the child's overall health and development.
 In today's busy world, children have fewer opportunities to move around outside.
 Children are transported everywhere, so there are fewer opportunities to move their bodies and take "risks".
-Children this age like physical and social challenges, according to their ability.
-Succeeding at challenges helps build their self-confidence and self-esteem.
-Children need to be aware of space and their bodies in space.
-Later, this ability will help them succeed with classroom behavior and academics.
-Children in the Early Childhood program spend a large part of each day outside unless the weather is very inclement.
-If a child is dressed

-- properly, he or she can play outside in all kinds of weather.
+Children this age like physical and social challenges, according to their development and capacities.
+Their accomplishments help build their self-confidence and self-esteem.
+There is also a great deal of sensory integration that takes place during this outdoor play, that will later support classroom behavior and academic success.
+We spend a large part of each day outside unless the weather is very inclement.
+If a child is dressed properly, he or she enjoys playing in all kinds of weather.

-- Sewing, soft crafts
+- Fiber crafts, sewing, wood crafts

-- Drawing and painting in watercolor
+- Drawing with beeswax crayons and painting in watercolor

 - Modeling in beeswax

-- · Singing games and finger plays
+- Singing games and finger plays

-- Baking
+- · Baking and vegetable chopping

 - Story time and puppet shows

+- Meal times and setting/clearing table

-- Clean up and snack
+- Tidying and polishing our toys, sweeping, laundry

 - Gardening